monk1337/Human-Feedback-Platform/README.md

-# Human-Feedback-Platform
+# Data Collection & Human-Feedback-Platform
-Easily Collect Data and feedbacks from humans for Large Language Models
+Easily Collect Data and feedback from humans for Large Language Models